LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 old definitions with the new ones.
 However, for dynamic predicates, the behavior depends on the Prolog compiler.
 Most compilers replace the old definitions but some of them simply append the new ones, which usually leads to trouble.
-See the compatibility notes for the back-end Prolog compiler you intend to use for more information.
+See the compatibility notes for the backend Prolog compiler you intend to use for more information.
 There is an additional potential problem when using multi-threading programming.
 Reloading a threaded object does not recreate from scratch its old message queue,